 - Black Blood and Made Of Bologna: Covering up extreme gore and blood through digital editing or redrawing the carnage so it's less shocking.

 - Digital Bikini: Using digital editing to add clothes to naked people or to make someone's clothes less revealing.
-Can be used in conjunction with Bikini Bar.
+Can be used in conjunction with Bikini Bar, though it has also been used in conjunction with bath and shower scenes (at least when Cartoon Network aired anime), hot springs episodes, or any scene of half-naked characters in a locker room-type setting (both animated and live-action).

 - Edited for Syndication: Most of the bowdlerization does occur after a TV show is put into syndication or makes its rounds on the international market.